Improving the supply chain

 Our goal for the coming years is to structurally improve the sustainability within the supply chain, with an emphasis on all the factories in which our goods are produced and washed, and where materials are made.
 We do this both at factories where we make direct purchases, but also at factories where we do not buy directly.
 It is our job to keep track of the problems in the supply chain, thus we will keep looking for relevant projects and initiatives from other companies, governments and stakeholders to which we can connect.

 WE Fashion has set three goals to achieve the above, the goals are again subdivided into different actions.

 - Improve the environment in production

-Are you interested in reading more about what we have achieved?
-You can find our sustainability report on the Transparency page.
+Are you interested in reading more about what goals we have set and what we have achieved to improve the supply chain?
+You can find our latest sustainability report on the Transparency page.

 WE Fashion advocates more transparency in the clothing industry